-The MSA program also offers online prerequisite courses and a mandatory 4-week primer course prior to the formal start of classes.
-The tuition for course work prior to the start of the program is not included in the tables below.
+The Institute also offers online prerequisite courses and a mandatory 4-week primer course prior to the formal start of classes.

-Note about MSA tuition: The MSA learning experience is designed to be completed in the shortest period of time possible, while still providing students with an education of exceptional value.
-When the MSA was launched in 2007, its 10-month format had the effect of reducing tuition by about half the cost relative to conventional 2-year, 30-credit hour master of science degrees at NC State (because tuition charges are tiered by semester, and not simply by credit hours taken).
-While this had the advantage of making the degree very inexpensive at first, the program nonetheless had the same instructional contact hour requirement and operating cost structure of the normal 2-year, 30-credit M.S. degree.
+Note about MSA tuition: The MSA learning experience is designed to be completed in the shortest time possible, while still providing students with an education of exceptional quality and value.
+When the MSA was launched in 2007, its 10-month format had the effect of reducing tuition by about half the cost relative to conventional 2-year, 30-credit hour master of science degrees at NC State (because tuition charges are tiered by semester, not by credit hours taken).
+While this had the advantage of making the degree less expensive at first, the program nonetheless had the same instructional contact hour requirement and operating cost structure of the normal 2-year, 30-credit M.S. degree.

 Today, the premium makes MSA tuition slightly higher than conventional 2-year M.S. degrees on campus.
-Nonetheless, MSA tuition is comparatively low given the Institute’s proven track record of student outcomes relative to the average of our peer MS and MBA program benchmarks.
+Nonetheless, MSA tuition is comparatively low given the Institute’s proven track record of student outcomes relative to other analytics graduate degree programs.